Tony Jefferson: Professional career

+Pre-draft

 On January 6, 2013, it was announced that Jefferson would forgo his senior season and enter the 2013 NFL Draft.
 Prior to the NFL Combine, Jefferson was ranked the fifth best safety prospect in the draft by ESPN.
 He was one of 21 safeties to attend the NFL Scouting Combine in Indianapolis, Indiana.
 At the combine, he completed the majority of drills before sustaining a hamstring injury that significantly affected his ability to run.
 His 40-yard dash was the second slowest time among all 18 safeties that participated.
 On March 18, 2013, Jefferson attended Oklahoma's pro day, but only performed the short shuttle and three-cone drill due to his hamstring injury.
 His character came into question after WalterFootball.com released a scouting report stating it received information from reliable sources that he had practice habits and an attitude, but was quickly dismissed after teammates and coaching staff at Oklahoma refuted the claims.
 The website later retracted the claims.
 He was projected to be drafted as early as the second or third round or as late as the fifth round by NFL Draft experts and scouts.
 Jefferson was ranked the eighth best safety in the draft by DraftScout.com and SB Nation.